 A hut is a small house built along the popular hiking routes, approximately according to a day hike’s distance.
 Tourists often just sleep in the huts and hike without tents.
-Inside there are usually many rooms with wooden bunk or two-level beds with blankets.
+Inside there are usually many rooms with wooden bunks or two-level beds with blankets.
 There are snacks and soft drinks (Coca-Cola 0.5 liter costs 4 levs or about 2 euros).When the weather is very bad it is a good idea to stop for the night in the huts, the payment for the night is 10-12 levs.

 - How to reach the starting point of the tour?

-From Sofia to Sandanski there is a shuttle bus (7:10, 8:10, 15:30) which costs 13 levs (approximately 7 euros).
+From Sofia to Sandanski there is a bus (7:10, 8:10, 15:30) which costs 13 levs (approximately 7 euros).
 You can come here a night before and spend the night for about 10-15 levs, at the bus station people help tourists to find the hostel.

 - How to return to Sofia?

-From Razlog there is a shuttle bus every hour from 07:00 to 17:00.
+From Razlog there is a bus every hour from 07:00 to 17:00.
 Sophia can be reached only with a change in Blagoevgrad or in Dupnitsa.
 Getting from Razlog to Sofia costs about 15 levs.